DWC 2024: Strengthening the Movement for Inclusive Work for All

 White Play button

-Federal Employment Strategy for Canadians with Disabilities
+Federal Employment Strategy for Canadians with Disabilities – What This Means to Civil Society

 White Play button

-How Union Based Persons with Disabilities Groups Contribute to Inclusive Workplaces
+How Union-Based Persons with Disabilities Groups Contribute to Inclusive Workplaces

 White Play button

-Learning from our Mistakes Moving towards real inclusive employment
+Learning from our Mistakes- Moving towards real inclusive employment

 White Play button